shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/supply-integration-asi.md

 ---
-title : Supply Integration (ASI) description : learn about Supply Integration (ASI).
+title : Supply Integration (ASI) description : Learn about Supply Integration (ASI).
 ---

 # Supply Integration (ASI)

 > [!NOTE]
 > We have disabled the Supply Integration (ASI) protocol (formerly AppNexus Supply Integration) for server-side supply integrations beginning on October 1st, 2017.
 We strongly encourage that you migrate your supply to the [OpenRTB protocol](openrtb-specs.md).
-Everything in this section is legacy content
+Everything in this section is legacy content.

 ## In this section